Tioga County sees rise in overdoses - NewsBreak

 Today in Broome County Court, Vernon Riddick, 31 of Binghamton, pled guilty to Attempted Criminal Possession of a Weapon in the Second Degree.

 OWEGO, N.Y.
 (WHCU) — The Owego Apalachin Central School District is adding a new school resource officer.
-Owego Police Chief Joseph Kennedy tells WBNG-TV already has one full-time SRO in an elementary school in the district.
+Owego Police Chief Joseph Kennedy tells WBNG-TV the district already has one full-time SRO in an elementary school.
 Another elementary school in Owego will have an SRO in early November.
-The...
+The middle...

 Report: DVDs Seized from Broome Judge’s Home in Probe of Son